meilisearch/documentation/guides/advanced_guides/field_properties.md

 Non-searchable fields are most useful for internal information that's not relevant to the search experience, such as URLs, sales numbers, or ratings used exclusively for sorting results.

 ::: tip
-Even if you make a field non-searchable, it will remain on the server and can be made searchable again at a later time.
+Even if you make a field non-searchable, it will remain stored in the database and can be made searchable again at a later time.
 :::

 ### The Searchable Attributes List